Christoph33one/viks-bakery/README.md

  # Future goals

- - Users can post their own cakes and the winner will be given an award
+ - Users can post their own cakes and the winner will get a reward

- - Users can create a bigger profile with a mehtod to post their special recipes
+ - Users can create a bigger profile with a mehtod to post their special recipes and pictures

- - A booking systems for user to book a table
+ - A booking system for users to book a table

  - A booking system for a user to order a cake

+ #